-The Panel noted that the woman is unclothed but covered by a blanket, while the man is shirtless, and considered that most viewers would consider this a suggestion of nudity.
+The Panel noted that the woman is clothed while the man is in underwear, and considered that some viewers may consider him to be partially nude.

-Is the issue of nudity treated with sensitivity to the relevant audience?
+Is the issue of sexuality and nudity treated with sensitivity to the relevant audience?